Seminole Feed Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-Ingredients: Chicken meal, brewers rice, rolled barley grain, rolled oats, chicken fat (stabilized with mixed tocopherols and citric acid), yeast culture, flax seed, poultry digest, salt, dicalcium phosphate, potassium chloride, choline chloride, dl-methionine, ferrous sulfate, zinc oxide, vitamin E supplement, niacin supplement, copper sulfate, d-calcium pantothenate, folic acid, vitamin A acetate in gelatin, manganous oxide, copper oxide, calcium carbonate, d-biotin, ascorbic acid (vitamin C), menadione dimethylpyrimininol bisulfate (source of vitamin K), vitamin B12 supplement, riboflavin supplement, pyridoxine hydrochloride, ethylenediamin dihydriodide, thiamine mononitrate, inosital and sodium selenite
+Ingredients: Poultry meal, corn meal, ground brewers rice, poultry fat (stabilized with mixed tocopherols and citric acid), corn gluten meal, beet pulp, poultry digest, flax seed, dried whole eggs, dried cheddar cheese, dried cottage cheeses, dried buttermilk, dried whey, yeast culture, salt, dicalcium phosphate, potassium chloride, choline chloride, dl-methionine, ferrous sulfate, zinc oxide, vitamin E supplement, niacin supplement, copper sulfate, d-calcium pantothenate, folic acid, vitamin A acetate in gelatin, manganous oxide, copper oxide, d-biotin, ascorbic acid (vitamin C), menadione dimethylpyrimidinol bisulfite (source of vitamin K), vitamin B12 supplement, vitamin D3 supplement, riboflavin supplement, pyridoxine hydrochloride, ethylenediamine dihydriodide, thiamine mononitrate, inositol and sodium selenite

 |Estimated Nutrient Content|

-The eighth ingredient is poultry digest.
+The seventh ingredient is poultry digest.
 A digest is a chemically hydrolyzed brew of slaughterhouse waste.
 Animal digests are usually sprayed onto the surface of a dry dog food to improve its taste.

 From here, the list goes on to include a number of other items.